 - 1. The student will be given oral or written notice of charges. - 2.
-The student will be given an opportunity

-- to present his/her version of the incident.
-1. First or second degree murder under - 3.
-If the student denies the charges, an oral or written explanation will be given to the 2. student that supports the intended suspension. - 4.
+The student will be given an opportunity to present his/her version of the inci- - 3.
+If the student denies the charges, an oral or written explanation will be given to the student that supports the intended suspension. - 4.
 The principal's suspension may not be appealed.